utwente-fmt/ProB-LTSmin-iFM16/README.md

  All 5 possible operations have been covered
 ```

 Where all the statistics are self explanatory.
+More info can be found at the [ProB CLI Documentation].

 ### ProB to LTSmin link